Monday, January 27, 2025

 After I ran sudo gem update --system on Ubuntu 8.04 Hardy Heron, gem returns

-/usr/bin/gem:23: uninitialized constant Gem::GemRunner (NameError)
+/usr/bin/gem:23: uninitialized constant Gem::GemRunner (NameError)when I run it.

 The fix is very easy: Just add one line require 'rubygems/gem_runner' to /usr/bin/gem.